 The Governing Body has delegated the day-to-day responsibility to the Principal, as Accounting Officer, for ensuring financial controls conform to the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Lowbrook Academy and the Secretary of State for Education.
-The Accounting Officer is also responsible for reporting to the Governing Body any material weaknesses or breakdowns in internal control.
+They are also responsible for reporting to the Governing Body any material weaknesses or breakdowns in internal control.